17 People: Reaction

 Reception for the episode was generally positive.
 Steve Heisler, writing for The A.V.
 Club, gave the episode a grade of "A−" below the text of his review and a "B" in the sidebar of the article, commenting that the show highlights how The West Wing is "about people who love each other but have issues with one another, and the drama is heightened because it's POTUS."
 Heisler weighs in on the argument between Bartlet and Toby, commenting that while he is split between the two sides, he agrees more with Toby and argues that being President entails surrendering some privacy to the voters.
 Heisler then points out the contrast between the Bartlet/Toby storyline and the other subplot.
 He comments that when the plots intertwine with Toby walking into the Roosevelt room, where the other members of the group are testing jokes on him, while his mind is on the news he has just learned, it "broke my heart".
 The article ended by criticizing Josh and Donna's storyline in the episode, with Heisler quipping that "I thought Sorkin learned his lesson."

 The Ringer included the episode on its list of the 20 best bottle episodes in television history, ranking the episode at seventh.
 The article complimented the range of the episode, writing that "the episode runs the gamut in terms of tone and stakes."
 The Ringer called the script's lines from Aaron Sorkin "classic", and ended the article by commenting that the episode "captures the complexities of the bonds between exhausted, impassioned, and stressed-out characters who more or less live at the office."

 The Guardian included the episode in its list of the ten best episodes of The West Wing, commenting that episode was "unbearably tense" and noting its focus.

-One "superfan" of The West Wing, named Jon White, made a website at "seventeenpeople.com" laying out the plot and intricacies of the episode, and how the various plotlines intertwine.
-The Guardian, in a separate article, noted the site's quality illustrations and depth of analysis.
+One "superfan" of The West Wing, named Jon White, made a website laying out the plot and intricacies of the episode, and how the various plotlines intertwine.
 When asked why White chose to illustrate "17 People", instead of a more popular episode such as "Two Cathedrals", White explained that one could essentially capture the feel of the episode by reading the script, whereas "Two Cathedrals" could only be enjoyed by watching the episode.